How to Test Your VPN's Security (Updated 2023)

 Sometimes, translation requests leak out of the VPN tunnel.
 Due to this, the IP address and location of your ISP is exposed to the outside world.
 To run a DNS Leak Test, simply connect to a VPN whose server is located outside of your country.
 Then you can use certain tools like dnsleaktest.com.
 If the IP address, location, and other details match to that of your ISP, your DNS is being leaked.

-Note that DNS leaks do not expose your IP address.
-It leaks the IP address and location of your Internet Service Provider which can be used to easily track your IP address.
+Bear in mind that DNS leaks don't directly reveal your IP address.
+What they do expose is the IP address and location of your Internet Service Provider (ISP), which can subsequently be leveraged to track down your own IP address with relative ease.

 To prevent DNS Leaks, use a VPN that has their own encrypted DNS system.